webqit/quantum-js/README.md

 <details><summary>Show polyfill support</summary>

-This is the direct syntax of the Quantum JS APIs:
+This is how you obtain the APIs:

 ```js
 // Import API